Kurozwęki Palace: 16th - 18th century

-In 1521, after nearly one and a half-century of ownership by Kurozwęccy family, the castle became a property of Jan Lanckoroński, who received it as a dowry from his new wife.
+In 1521, after nearly one-and-a-half centuries of ownership by Kurozwęccy family, the castle became a property of Jan Lanckoroński, who received it as a dowry from his new wife.
 The castle was Lanckoroński's property until 1747.
-In this time the gothic form of buildings was changed to renaissance architecture - which means the castle was changed to a palace.
-The first huge extension of the palace was held at the beginning of the 16th century when the last wooden building was turned into stone one which was a part of interior buildings.
-A step towards tiding up courtyard had been taken.
+In this time the gothic form of buildings was changed to renaissance architecture, which means the castle was changed to a palace.
+The first large extension of the palace was begun at the beginning of the 16th century when the last wooden building was turned into a stone one, which was a part of interior buildings.
+A step towards tidying up the courtyard was also taken.
 For this, it was necessary to demolish a north-western corner of the wall and replaced it by a three-storied building so-called hen's foot – corner edifice which acted as residential and representative functions.
 The same time there was built a quadrilateral tower gate on the south outside of the wall.
 At the beginning of the 17th century in western building, the new chapel was rebuilt.
 The old one was placed in this building probably to the end of the 15th century, when Krzysztof Lanckoroński made priests to leave the town – he was a votary of Calvinism.
 An initiator of new chapel was Zbigniew Lanckoroński – the heir of Kurozwęki, and Lord in 1591–1619.
 The result of next changes in the 17th century was connecting buildings to two wings of the palace – west and east.

 This process was finished very late, at the turn of the 18th century when on the south, west and north side of court two-storey cloisters were built.
 Also, the level of court was banked up and all interiors were equalized and on the east side of south cloisters, double staircase were added.
 Rising of terrain made the ground floor as a basement and the highest late-middle time story became baroque piano mobile – representative and residential rooms connected by enfilade.
 Probably on the same time the way through east wing, called Black Gate was built.